Creating Plot Twists

 });

-// Save token to cancel later if needed
+// Save token to cancel later if needed (returned only for scheduled tasks)

 await this.set("reminder_token", token);

-// Cancel a specific task
+// Cancel a specific scheduled task

 const token = await this.get<string>("reminder_token");